whetstoneresearch/doppler-indexer-rs/docs/LOGS_COLLECTION.md

 ```

 ## Processing Flow

+### Catchup Phase

+1. Creates the output directory (`data/raw/{chain}/logs/`) if it doesn't exist
+2. Builds the Arrow schema based on configured log fields
+3. If `contract_logs_only` is enabled, extracts all configured contract addresses
+4. Scans existing parquet files to determine which ranges are already processed
+5. Returns `LogsCatchupState` with all pre-computed data

+### Current Phase

 1. Receives `LogMessage` from the receipt collector via channel
 2. For `LogMessage::Logs`: accumulates logs into per-range buckets